elotl/kip/README.md

 ##
 **Q.** Are DaemonSets supported?

 **A.** Yes, though they might not work the way intended.
 The pod will start on a separate cloud instance, and not on the node.
-It's possible to patch a DaemonSet so it does not get dispatched to the virtual-kubelet.
+It's possible to patch a DaemonSet so it does not get dispatched to the Kip virtual node.

 ##
 **Q.** Are you a [kubernetes conformant](https://github.com/cncf/k8s-conformance) runtime?